woywoy123/AnalysisG/README.md

 Takes as input a nested dictionary, where the first key specifies the scheduler for modulating the learning rate.
 Options are; `ExponentialLR` and `CyclicLR`.
 - `Device`:
 The device used to run `PyTorch` training on.
 This also applies to where to store graphs during compilation.
-- `EventCache`:
-Specifies whether to generate a cache after constructing `Event` objects.
-If this is enabled without specifying a `ProjectName`, a folder called `UNTITLED` is generated.
-- `DataCache`:
-specifies whether to generate a cache after constructing graph objects.
-If this is enabled without having an event cache, the `Event` attribute needs to be set.
 - `FeatureTest`:
 A parameter mostly concerning graph generation.
 It checks whether the supplied features are compatible with the `Event` python object.
 If any of the features fail, an alert is issued.
-- `DumpHDF5`:
-Specifies whether to save constructed events/graphs into HDF5 containers.
-For `Event` objects, this is rather slow but very fast for graphs
-- `DumpPickle`:
-Specifies whether to save constructed events/graphs as pickle files.
-This is a much faster alternative to HDF5, however it requires the original implementation of the Event to be supplied.

 #### Default Parameters:
 | **Attribute**        | **Default Value** | **Expected Type** |                    **Examples** |